formester/formester-site/content/blog/seven-assured-ways-to-improve-your-online-surveys.md

 published: true
 ---

+There’s no limit to the number of ways you can utilize online surveys.
+From market research to feedback and insights for improving your product – we need them everywhere.
+Amidst the information age of today, businesses deeply depend on the data received and analyzed through online surveys.

 ![Seven assured ways to imporve your online surveys](/img/seven-assured-way-to-improve__seven-assured-ways-to-improve-your-online-surveys.png 'Seven assured ways to imporve your online surveys')

 But even after spending enough time in creating, designing and spreading your online surveys - how often does your target audience actively engage with them?
 What’s the average response rate?
 Probably not as much as you expect, right?